 - Being healthy should be fun!

-What’s the point in seeking to be healthier, slimmer, fitter – if we need to miss out on all the fun things that life has to offer?
+What’s the point in seeking to be healthier, slimmer and fitter – if we need to miss out on all the fun things that life has to offer?
 We’re on this planet for a relatively short time, so surely we want to make the most of it – by joining in all the celebrations that life has to offer, particularly enjoying the wonderful company of family and friends.
 And yes, part of joining in the fun is of course to enjoy good food and to have a few drinks, but that doesn’t mean we have to jeopardize our personal health goals in doing so.

 We can’t continually put off our health kick/weight loss initiative until the next celebration has come and gone – because there is always another reason to party just around the corner.
 This is particularly the case here in Singapore, where we tend to go on our fair share of holidays, entertain lots of visitors, and celebrate many cross-cultural festivities.
-We are social creatures, and we need to eat a few times daily to function, hopefully to thrive, regardless the day of the year.
+We are social creatures, and we need to eat a few times daily to function, hopefully, to thrive, regardless of the day of the year.

-We know that diets, or any fads, don’t work – of course weight is lost when we restrict certain foods or an entire food group (e.g. carbs).
+We know that diets, or any fads, don’t work – of course, weight is lost when we restrict certain foods or an entire food group (e.g. carbs).
 However, on diets we feel deprived, become obsessed, and often lack energy – forcing us to throw in the towel.
 So we end up putting all the weight back on, and then some!
 Therefore let’s stop ‘dieting’ and focus on being healthy, period.
-This means no more swings in the state of our health, in our energy levels, or our weight.
+This means no more swings in the state of our health, our energy levels, or our weight.

 Nowhere does buffets like Singapore!
 Buffets can be the downfall of any well-intentioned diet, as they usually facilitate overeating, and eating foods we would usually avoid.
 Again, once in a while is fine, but with the weekly buffet offerings in Singapore, and all the ongoing festivities, best to have a strategy!
 Bear in mind the tips below, and the usual tip of not arriving at your destination famished – as then we’re likely to grab at the nearest thing available.
 Once you arrive, my advice is: